FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/part.md

 ### part

-Enter the local identifier for the site where Transfer CFT{{< TransferCFT/transfercftname  >}} runs.
+Enter the local identifier for the site where {{< TransferCFT/suitevariablesTransferCFTName  >}} runs.
 This parameter is used in the catalog for information purposes only.

 #### CFTDEST